 Read verse 14: God promised that Jacob’s seed will be like the dust of the Earth, that is like saying that Jacob will have many children, grandchildren and great-grandchildren.
 There will be as many people in Jacob’s family as there are stars in the sky.

-Read verse 15: The third and final promise that God made to Jacob was that He would be with Joseph wherever he goes.
+Read verse 15: The third and final promise that God made to Jacob was that He would be with Jacob wherever he goes.
 Isn’t that cool?
 God is with wherever we go as well.